Sandeep-Sthapit/PythonScrapingGuide/README.md

-Scraping Notes
+# Scraping Guide for Python

-Simple notes on Python Scraper using Beautiful Soup and Selenium
+Simple notes on Python Scraper using Beautiful Soup and Selenium.
+This will help newcomers get familiarized with scrapers.

-Prepared by Sandeep Sthapit

-# OVERVIEW & PURPOSE

-Help newcomers get familiarized with scrapers used in Ibriz.ai.
 This provides an overview of techniques used in scrapers.

 # READING Robots.txt